Wadham College, Oxford: Student life

-Wadham has a student exchange program with the Sarah Lawrence College in New York.
+Wadham has a student exchange programme with the Sarah Lawrence College in New York.
 About 30 students come each year and live at Merifield, and about six Wadham students go to SLC in the spring each year for 3 weeks.

 There are elected welfare officers on both the SU and MCR committees.
-There is a general welfare room, as well as a men's room and women's room.
+There is a general welfare room, as well as a women's room.
 The college also has a nurse who runs an open surgery.

 Wadham has a relatively high number of state school students, compared to other Oxford colleges.
-Wadham hosts Queer Festival (formally Queer Bop), and Wadstock (a twelve-hour live music festival).
+Wadham hosts Queerfest (formally Queer Bop), and Wadstock (a twelve-hour live music festival named after Woodstock).
 It also hosts bops five times a term in Michaelmas term and Hilary term.
 A Wadham student tradition is that events are always concluded with the playing of Free Nelson Mandela.

-There are three football teams, two chess teams, a cricket team, men and women's boat crews, a hockey team with Trinity, trampolining Cuppers side (mixed); Gaelic Football Cuppers side, men's darts, men's rugby, women's rugby Fives, mixed pool, weightlifting as well as Ultimate Frisbee.
+There are three football teams, two chess teams, a cricket team, a boat club, a hockey team with Trinity, trampolining Cuppers side (mixed); Gaelic Football Cuppers side, men's darts, men's rugby, women's rugby Fives, mixed pool as well as Ultimate Frisbee.
+There is also Wadham Women's Weightlifting, an inclusive weightlifting club for marginalised genders.

 Wadham College Boat Club is the rowing club for students at Wadham, and it also allows Harris Manchester College students to join.
 The college boat house is located on Boathouse Island.